Central Branch (Long Island Rail Road): Description

 The Central Branch connects the Main Line (Ronkonkoma Branch service) at Beth Interlocking southeast of the Bethpage station with the Montauk Branch (Babylon Branch service) at Belmont Junction west of the Babylon station.
 This allows non-electric Montauk Branch trains that begin or end east of Babylon to use the Main Line from Bethpage to Jamaica.

 The branch is colored as part of the Ronkonkoma Branch on some LIRR maps, but these trains appear on Babylon and Montauk Branch timetables.
 There were two stations along this stretch: Farmingdale (later renamed South Farmingdale) and Breslau.
 The South Farmingdale station had a sheltered platform and was the last station in service along this branch, discontinued on June 26, 1972.
 Today, there are several freight customers located along the branch, which is served several times weekly by the New York & Atlantic Railway.

-It was along this stretch of the Central Branch that Mile-a-Minute Murphy set a record in 1899, pedalling a bicycle for one mile behind a train in less than one minute.
+It was along this stretch of the Central Branch that Mile-a-Minute Murphy set a record in 1899, peddling a bicycle for one mile behind a train in less than one minute.

+Electrification proposals

-As part of the 2020–2024 MTA Capital Program, the Central Branch is proposed to be electrified with third rail.
-This will alleviate service disruptions by allowing electric trains to travel between the Ronkonkoma and Babylon Branches, which are both electrified.
-If implemented, this project would mark the first LIRR electrification project since the Ronkonkoma Branch in 1985–1987.
+As part of the 2020–2024 MTA Capital Program, the Central Branch was proposed to be electrified with third rail.
+Officials stated that this would have alleviated service disruptions by allowing electric trains to travel between the Ronkonkoma and Babylon Branches – both of which are electrified.
+If implemented, this would have been the first LIRR electrification project since the Ronkonkoma Branch was electrified in 1985–1987.